google-systems-research/cold-memory-model/README.md

 ```

 -   Place your input trace files (in CSV format) in the `input_traces/` directory.
+-   The input trace must include timestamp (in us) and physical_address (in hex) column.
 -   Run the script.
 If no files are specified with the `--files` flag, it will process all `.csv` files in the `input_traces/` directory.
 -   The script will output extracted parameters (`full_parameters.pkl`, `reduced_parameters.pkl`, and CSV files) to the `locality_params/<trace_name>/` directory.
 It also generates various plots for analysis in the `figures` subdirectory.
+-   The RMS error of the model from reducing the number of parameters are reported in `locality_params/reduced_param_errors.csv`.
+-   Reduced parameters are saved in `.json` format (`locality_params/<trace_name>/reduced_parameters.json`), so that it can be used as a reference for the trace synthesis.

 ### 2. Synthesizing Traces